komron-m/opentracing_jaeger/README.md

 ## Description
-This repo contains example distributed tracing with [jaeger](https://www.jaegertracing.io).
+This repo contains examples of distributed tracing with [jaeger](https://www.jaegertracing.io).

 Presentation file is root directory.